tiemmap147/Amorf-Theme/USER_GUIDE.md

 6. Drag and drop to reorder menu items
 7. Click **Save Menu**

+### Adding Vietnamese Title to Menu Items

+Each menu item can have a Vietnamese translation that will be displayed when the site language is set to Vietnamese.

+**In Appearance → Menus:**

+1. Click on a menu item to expand its settings
+2. Find the **Vietnamese Title** field
+3. Enter the Vietnamese translation for that menu item
+4. Click **Save Menu**

+**In Appearance → Customize → Menus:**

+1. Open the menu you want to edit
+2. Click on a menu item to expand it
+3. Find the **Vietnamese Title** field below the Navigation Label
+4. Enter the Vietnamese translation
+5. Click **Publish**

+**Example:**

+-   Navigation Label: `Products`
+-   Vietnamese Title: `Sản phẩm`

+### Setting Menu Items as "Coming Soon"

+You can mark menu items as "Coming Soon" to prevent navigation and show a tooltip message.

+**In Appearance → Menus:**

+1. Click on a menu item to expand its settings
+2. Find the **Coming Soon** checkbox
+3. Check the box to enable Coming Soon mode
+4. Click **Save Menu**

+**In Appearance → Customize → Menus:**

+1. Open the menu you want to edit
+2. Click on a menu item to expand it
+3. Find the **Coming Soon** checkbox below the Vietnamese Title field
+4. Check the box to enable Coming Soon mode
+5. Click **Publish**

+**What Happens:**

+-   The menu item link will be disabled (changes to `#`)
+-   When users click on it, a tooltip will appear with "Coming soon!"
+(English) or "Sắp ra mắt!"
+(Vietnamese)
+-   The menu item will display normally but won't navigate anywhere

+**Use Cases:**

+-   Features that are under development
+-   Upcoming products or services
+-   Placeholder menu items for future content

 ### Menu Items Best Practices

 -   Keep menu items to 5-7 for optimal user experience
 -   Use clear, concise labels
 -   Organize related items in sub-menus (drag slightly right to create dropdown)
+-   Add Vietnamese translations for bilingual support
+-   Use "Coming Soon" for items that aren't ready yet

 ---